George Paul, (December 1841 - September 19, 1921)

 Cheshunt, Hertfordshire, England

-Not to be confused with George Paul (Sr.), brother of William Paul and father of George Paul.
+Not to be confused with George Paul (Sr.) (1810 Cheshunt - July 7, 1867 Cheshunt), brother of William Paul and father of George Paul.
 George Paul took over the nursery Paul & Son in Cheshunt upon his father's death in 1867.
 His breeding of roses is after this date.

 George Laing Paul, son of George Paul Jr., attained his majority in 1890.